What are the COVID-19 Emergency Powers?

 With the number of cases of Coronavirus rapidly rising and countries all over the world placing their citizens on strict lockdowns, Canadians are bracing for what will happen next.
 Canada’s Health Minister has said that the government will utilize “every measure in our toolbox at the Federal level to ensure compliance”.
 But what does that mean?

 The Federal government of Canada has two pieces of legislation that they may rely on during times of emergency.
+As of April 2020, both pieces of legislation have come into play, placing major restrictions on the lives of Canadians.

 The Emergencies Act